Stefani-Lab/takyaq/README.md

 As we don't want to worry about formatting, from time to time we let [black] do its job.
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+Upstream development takes place in <https://github.com/azelcer/takyaq>.
+Please report bugss issues and requests there.

 ## Citing

-If you use this module or a derivation, please cite XXXX, and drop us a line.
+If you use this module or a derivation, please cite [article], and drop us a line.

 ## License